Mesharou/Pyticles/Docs/dev-notes.md

   - Modules/R_tools/
   - Modules/R_vars.py

-  Note this not the developpment branch that is used (no there are some important missing variables: Okubo-weiss etc...)
+  Note this not the development branch that is used (no there are some important missing variables: Okubo-weiss etc...)

 ### Postprocessing and visualization tutorials